-Keep scrolling for our rundown of the diets everyone will be talking about and following in 2017.
+Want to know more?
+Keep scrolling for the diets we’ll all be talking about in 2018.

 1. The Gut Makeover